Please note this page has been updated for January 2023 following game rule changes.

 We should stress that in order to make money on Sorare, you do have to spend some money at the outset by purchasing some cards.
-Although there is a free to play game on Sorare, it only awards prizes to the top 3 contestants out of 80,000+ entries so the chances of winning something are extremely low.
+Although there is a free to play game on Sorare, the chances of winning something on this are quite low.
 So being realistic you do have to buy some cards to start competing and earning.

 In terms of how much money you could theoretically make, in the best-case scenario there is the opportunity to make a significant amount of money on Sorare.
 Those at the top end with the biggest galleries regularly sweep up huge amounts of rewards each week.

 For example here is the manager Mr Kurrupu and his earnings on Sorare:

 He has earned 123.99 ETH in rewards and won cards worth 373.02 ETH, giving combined earnings of 497 ETH, which is around $750,000 at today’s ETH prices.

 The top managers like this can earn tens of thousands of dollars worth of rewards each week.

 However, you would need a huge budget to compete with the top managers so that is not realistic for most people.
 More realistically then, how much could you make on Sorare with a reasonable budget?

 Well, as we mentioned above, there are three principal ways of making money on Sorare so it makes sense to treat these three separately.